kenyipp/discuz/README.md

 A comprehensive list of crates utilized in this project can be found in Cargo.toml, however, the following are some of the key ones to note:

- - [Cargo Make](https://github.com/sagiegurari/cargo-make) - the task runner.
-A set of tasks, including unit tests, linting, and formatting, need to be done for each commit.
-The [Makefile.toml](./Makefile.toml) includes configuration and code snippets to run those tasks.
+ - [Cargo Make](https://github.com/sagiegurari/cargo-make) - a task runner for Rust projects that allows developers to automate common tasks such as building, testing, and deploying their projects.
+It simplifies the development process by using a [simple configuration file](./Makefile.toml) to define a set of tasks and leveraging the power of Rust's package manager, Cargo.
+With Cargo Make, Rust developers can streamline their workflow, making it easier to focus on writing high-quality code.
- - [Nextest](https://nexte.st/) - rust next generation test framework.It provides a clean interface for the test results for rust.
-It is faster than using the `cargo test`.
-Users can choose the test cases to run with by using this framework.
-It is 100% compatible with `cargo test` so you can use `cargo test` to perform unit testing instead of this framework.
+ - [Nextest](https://nexte.st/) - A testing framework for Rust projects that provides developers with a set of tools and APIs for writing and running tests for their Rust projects, making it easier to ensure the quality and reliability of their code.

 ## Program Design & Features
 This project encompasses the fundamental functionality of a forum, where both users and admins can create posts and comment within pre-defined categories.
 Moreover, a set of restrictions has been implemented to enhance the performance of the application and foster a fair environment for discussion.